SamWindell/Signet/README.md

 You must first specify the input file(s).
 This is a single argument, but you can pass in multiple inputs by comma-separating them.
 Each comma separated section can be one of 3 types:

 - A single file such as `file.wav`.
 - A directory such as `sounds/unprocessed`.
 In this case Signet will search for all audio files in that directory and process them all.
-You can specify the option `--recursive-folder-search` to make this also search subfolders.
+You can specify the option `--recursive` to make this also search subfolders.
 - A glob-style filename pattern.
 You can use `*` to match any non-slash character and use `**` to match any character.
 So essentially use `**` to signify recursively searching folders.
 For example `*.wav` will match any file that has a `.wav` extension in the current folder. `unprocessed/\*\*/\*.wav` will match any file with the `.wav` extension in the `unprocessed` folder and any subfolder of it.

 Input files are processed and then saved back to file (overwritten).
 Signet features a simple undo option that will restore any files that you overwrote in the last call.